-If you are a small business in England, you now should be enjoying 33% off your business rates bills (as announced by Phillip Hammond's in his Autumn Budget last year).
-The powers to pay the discount have been given over to local councils; however, some have not been issuing this discount automatically.
+If you are a small business in England, you should now be enjoying 33% off your business rates bills (as announced in the Autumn Budget).
+The powers to pay the discount have been given over to local councils, though some have been a bit slow to issue the discount…

 What is the Retail Discount Scheme?

-The Government has now recognised that changing consumer behaviour presents a huge challenge for retailers in our town centres, and is taking this action to help the high street evolve and survive.
+The Government has now begun to recognise that changing consumer behaviour presents a huge challenge for retailers in our town centres, and is taking this action to help the high street evolve and survive.

-Starting from April 2019, it applies to occupied retail properties with a rateable value of less than £51,000, and applies if you own a business that is being used as a shop to either selling goods, or provides a service (like a restaurant, café or pub) for the next two years (2019/20 and 2020/21).
+Starting from April 2019, it applies to occupied retail properties with a rateable value of less than £51,000, and if you own a business that is being used as a shop to either selling goods or provides a service (like a restaurant, café or pub) over the next two years (2019/20 and 2020/21).

 Who is legible for the discount

 Here is just a small selection of some of the retailers that would be able to apply for the discount: